meker12/commerce-channels.en/help/channel-manager/connect-listings-to-marketplace.md

 ---
-title: Publish listings to Walmart
+title: Connect listings to Walmart
-description: Publish listings for Commerce products to [!DNL Walmart Marketplace]to begin selling.
+description: Connect listings for Commerce products to [!DNL Walmart Marketplace]to begin selling.
 exl-id: 78078b14-ebdd-415d-9486-66b0150167aa
 ---
-# Publish listings to Walmart
+# Connect listings to Walmart

 Like other marketplaces, [!DNL Walmart] allows third-party sellers to list items that are sold by others.

-The platform uses product identifiers like UPC and GTIN to match existing [!DNL Walmart Marketplace] listings.
+- [!DNL Walmart Marketplace] uses product identifiers like UPC and GTIN to match products to existing [!DNL Walmart Marketplace] listings.

-For matched products, the Walmart Marketplace listing updates to include the Commerce product offer when you publish a product from [!DNL Channel Manager].
+- For matched products, the Walmart Marketplace listing updates to include the Commerce product offer when you connect a product from [!DNL Channel Manager].

-Usually, product offers with the lowest prices appear first in the [!DNL Walmart Marketplace] listing, but other factors like reviews also affect placement.
+- Usually, product offers with the lowest prices appear first in the [!DNL Walmart Marketplace] listing, but other factors like reviews also affect placement.

 ## Match products